Loisel/colorview2d/README.txt

 * Save cv2d config files to recover the state of the data file including axis labels and plotting pipeline.
 * Extensible plot manipulation toolbox using yapsy plugin framework.
+* Interactive Python shell can be used to access internal objects.

 ---

 Installation and Usage: